Scottish bran scones recipe shows you how to make easy, delicious and healthier scones. It’s a traditional recipe and

-For example, here, this Scottish bran scones recipe, is made in the traditional Scottish way, with added bran, differing in particular from American scones, which tend to have a higher butter content.
+No, this recipe is made in the traditional Scottish way, with added bran, differing in particular from traditional scone recipes which tend to have a higher butter content.

-Then, you could debate about whether scones should be plain, like these, or have fruit in them, as in my wholemeal cranberry scones recipe.
+We could of course have a debate about whether scones should be plain, like these, or have fruit in them, as in my wholemeal cranberry scones recipe.

-And still, we could go one step further and bring in savoury scones with perhaps cheese added?
+And still, we could go one step further and bring in savory scones with perhaps cheese added?

 And so the great scone debate could just rage on……..

 Personally I think it’s just a matter of taste and preference.

 Freshly made scones like these, take me back to childhood memories of Sunday high tea at my Gran’s house in Dundee.
 Complete with a towering cake stand. 🙂